Gumayushuo/VibeCal/README.md

 - `src-tauri/` contains the Rust and Tauri application.
 - `memory/` and `AGENTS.md` keep project context for Codex-assisted iteration.
-- `scripts/reset-local-state.ps1` removes local runtime data from `%LOCALAPPDATA%` and clears the Windows auto start entry for this app.
+- `scripts/reset-local-state.ps1` removes current and legacy local runtime data from `%LOCALAPPDATA%` and clears the corresponding Windows auto start entries.
 - `node_modules`, build outputs, bootstrap caches, and temporary toolchain folders are ignored and should not be committed.

 ## Known Constraints